bill-of-materials/data/ARTIFACTS/RTF-0001/README.md

 After the introduction of ELM-0004 in the system, transmissions evolved to something more complex and rich.
-Interactions between ELM-0002 and ELM-0004 are native and seamless since both elements share the same Eurorack and formats, though requiring longer patch cables.
-Each element/case found it's own function in the whole system, yet preserving some possibility of "standalone" usage.
+Interactions between ELM-0002 and ELM-0004 are native and seamless, as both elements share the same Eurorack format, though requiring longer patch cables.
+Each element/case found it's own function in the whole system, yet preserving the possibility of a "standalone" usage.

 The ELM-0002 / ELM-0004 combo was self-sufficient, but used in combination with ELM-0001 for percussive transmissions (2017), ELM-0003 for polyphony (2022) and
 ELM-0005 for transmission body improvements (2022), RTF-0001 gained heavily in versatility and coherence.

-Human interaction with the artifact and protocol execution requires an authorization + basic synthesis knowledge, that can be acquired on multiple [places online](https://learningsynths.ableton.com/).
+Human interactions with the artifact and protocol execution require an authorization + basic synthesis knowledge that can be acquired on multiple [places online](https://learningsynths.ableton.com/).
 Protocols can be found in various SW archives and will be centralized in this repository as soon as possible (see: sandboxes).